 Automated listing updates is a valuable tool which is contained here on my website and within the features of our multiple listing services that allows for you to be notified every time a property comes on the market that meets your criteria.

 Previewing listings is something that many clients prefer.
 Once notified of a listing many clients enjoy riding by to take a look at the outside of the home and the neighborhood; just to make sure that the yard, neighborhood, and other exterior features meet their approval before investing extra time to see the inside.
 Others prefer to see the inside and outside at the same time.
 We are glad to accommodate either approach.

 One final thought is when viewing a home it is best not to engage the sellers.
-If necessary your agent will be glad to ask any questions on your behalf or to follow up afterwards with the seller’s agent.
-This approach insures that both yours and the seller’s interest are being represented by their individual agents.
+If necessary your agent will be glad to ask any questions on your behalf or to follow up afterward with the seller’s agent.
+This approach ensures that both yours and the seller’s interest are being represented by their individual agents.

 How will I know what to offer?

 Performing a thorough market analysis is an essential part of equipping you to make decisions that will affect how much you pay for a home.